szuke/xtuple-extensions/docs/TUTORIAL.md

 comment on table ic.icflav is 'Ice cream flavors';
 ```

-This will create a talbe using our own table and column creation functions
+This will create a table using our own table and column creation functions
 [ [WHY?] ](TUTORIAL-FAQ.md#why-not-use-native-postgres-functions-to-create-tables):
 * `icflav_id` (the primary key)
 * `icflav_name` (the natural key)